Living Between the Play of Light and Shadow – A Photographer’s Delight

 Based upon the requirements of your photograph, you need to adjust the window.
 The window would serve as the filter to the intensity of light playing inside your room.

 Make Use of Open Hallways, Garages And Doors To Get The Feeling Of Artificial Shade:

 This trick can come incredibly handy if you are unable to use the windows to your advantage.
 You can make the subject sit in front of an open door and face the light if it really comes to that.
 You could emulate a situation of open shade and use the effects of light and shadow to your favor.

 Use Reflectors, Diffusers and Lens Adequately:

 There might be times when you are unable to process the natural light that comes through the windows or doors.
-Therefore, you must then use tools like reflectors and diffusers to process whatever light you have access to.
+Therefore, you must then use tools like reflectors, do a DIY or install light filters and diffusers to process whatever light you have access to.

 Also, you must be wise enough to use the right camera lens to produce the right shot.
 The nikon d5300 lenses are perfect for helping you pursue your photographic expeditions.

 Thriving between the crevices of light and shadow is what a photographer aims at.
 There might be tools and cameras aplenty that can solidify your reputation as a seasoned photographer.